karthik2304/Pricingcycleengine/README.md

 Complete this assignment using gin framework.

+#Written in golang
+#json upload and gin gonic framework used multiple options

 Assignment:-

 The module to be developed is a pricing engine of a cycle.We can take cycle can be of high level components:-